cerebralsilage/phaser-bug-invaders/README.md

 # bug-invaders
 I build this whole game, with codeacademys guidance, using Phaser.
-Fun little project and I learned a lot.
+Fun little project and I learned a lot. *Not playable on mobile.*

 ## Features
 I added a few things to make this project better